 If a staff member must make a phone call, a landline phone for staff use is located in the lower level of the office building.
-Cell phones may be used in this area.
-If a person needs to call you they should call 203-966-2937 and leave a message with the office.
-We will deliver this to you.
+Cell phones may be used only in this area.
+If a person needs to call you they can call 203-966-2937 and leave a message with the office.
+We will deliver the message to you.